haant/ChristmasCountdown/README.md

 ## Installation

-###### Download the entire public repository including the .txt files for the script to function properyl.
+###### Download the entire public repository including the .txt files for the script to function properly.
 Can be ran out of a terminal directory path using:
 ```
 /{file location}/python3 main.py
 ```